dfr62/dsw/README.md

   USAGE
   -----
-  dsw build          -- builds the static site in htdocs/ dsw page filename  -- builds a single page from a file in content/ to stdout dsw init           -- initialize a new project directory here in $PWD dsw reset          -- resets time of generated site to an old value
+  dsw build          -- builds the static site in htdocs/ dsw news           -- build only files changed from last build dsw page filename  -- builds a single page from a file in content/ to stdout dsw init           -- initialize a new project directory here in $PWD dsw reset          -- resets time of generated site to an old value